IDS6916/project_template/relevant_papers/README.md

 >>  * Explanation of Rating
 >>  * The paper provides useful information, but not enough to inform our simulation robustly.

+## Source 2 - Review
+> The Strategic Attributes of Transnational Smuggling: Logistics and Flexibility and Operational Stealth in the Facilitation of Illicit Trade
+>> Summary: Basu investigates transnational smuggling from an operations management perspective using archival analysis of secondary data sources.
+The author posits that transnational smugglers use two main approaches to evade law enforcement officials, evasion or stealth.
+Both methods involve a high level of innovation and flexibility aimed at adapting to transportation infrastructure and law enforcement methods.
+The author concludes that “logistic flexibility” allows transnational smuggling organizations to quickly adapt transportation methods and logistics in response to pressure from law enforcement. discusses transnational smuggling logistics.
+>>
+>> Executive summary: This article provides insight into the mentality of smuggling organizations.
+This is useful information when trying to decide on independent variables to be tested.
+Understanding how smugglers are moving other illicit goods, such as drugs or human trafficking, is wholly relatable to the decisions that smugglers of illicit antiquities would also make.
+>>  * Clarity of Exposition : 4
+>>  * Quality of References : 4
+>>  * Reproducibility : 4
+>>  * Rating: 4
+>>  * Explanation of Rating
+>>  * This paper provides useful information into the mindset of smugglers on a macro-level.
+While smugglers within country may face different challenges than their transnational smuggling counterparts, the information is still a valuable insight into the movement of illicit goods through transportation networks.

 ## Sample Format